AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 ### M600 (Filament Change) Alias

 This allows your pause to work natively with slicers that insert `M600` for color changes.
+This just calls the pause macro (below).
 ```
 [gcode_macro M600]
 gcode: